Tewolde Gebremariam

-Tewolde GebreMariam Tesfay (Amharic: ተወልደ ገብረማርያም ተስፋይ) is an Ethiopian business executive who served as the group chief executive officer of the Ethiopian Airlines Group from 2011 to 2022.
+Tewolde GebreMariam Tesfay (ተወልደ ገብረማርያም ተስፋይ) is an Ethiopian business executive who has been named as the incoming chief executive officer of Air India.
+He previously served as the group chief executive officer of the Ethiopian Airlines Group from 2011 to 2022.

 Background and education

 Tewolde GebreMariam is an Ethiopian national.
 He holds a Bachelor of Arts degree in Economics, obtained from Addis Ababa University.

 His second degree was a Master of Business Administration degree, obtained from the Open University, in the United Kingdom.
 He has also received an honorary doctorate from Addis Ababa University in 2019.

-He served as Executive Officer of Marketing & Sales to head the Marketing and Sales Operations of Ethiopian in 2004.
-On July 1, 2006, he was appointed as chief operating officer of Ethiopian to head all the operating divisions of the airline Commercial, Flight Operations, Customer Services and Maintenance and Engineering.
-In addition to his duties as CEO of Ethiopian Airlines, he served as a member on the High-level Advisory Group on Sustainable Transport (HLAG-ST) with United Nations Secretary – General Ban Ki-moon.
+He served as Executive Officer of Marketing & Sales to head the Marketing and Sales Operations of Ethiopian Airlines in 2004.
+On July 1, 2006, he was appointed as chief operating officer of Ethiopian Airlines to head all the operating divisions of the airline Commercial, Flight Operations, Customer Services and Maintenance and Engineering.
+In addition to his duties as CEO of Ethiopian Airlines, he served as a member on the High-level Advisory Group on Sustainable Transport (HLAG-ST) with United Nations Secretary-General Ban Ki-moon.
 He also served as a member of the board of governors of the International Air Transport Association (IATA); an Executive Committee member of the African Airlines Association (AFRAA); a board member of the Airlink Advisory Council; a member of board of directors of Africa Travel Association (ATA); a member of board of directors of Ethio-Telecom, a board member of Ethiopian Railway Corporation; a board member of Commercial Bank of Ethiopia; and the chairman of the board of directors of the Ethiopian Tourism Organization (ETO).

 Currently he owns and operates a consultancy company TGM Advisory Services LLC and he is working as a Senior Strategic Advisor at Delta Air Lines.